hitokiri-mata/katacoda-courses/kubernetes-pipelines/sonarqube/step2-sonarqube.md

 `helm install stable/sonarqube --name sonar --namespace sonarqube --values sonarqube-values.yaml`{{execute}}

 This chart bootstraps a SonarQube instance along with a PostgreSQL database.
 Sonarqube also loads several plugins defined in the Helm chart configuration.
-The Sonarqube server takes about 4 minutes to start.
-To get a complete status of the deployment availability run this inspection
+The Sonarqube server takes about 4-5 minutes to start.
+To get a complete status of the deployment availability run this inspection.

 `watch kubectl get deployments,pods,services --namespace sonarqube`{{execute}}